-What I liked most about this piece was the futuristic aspects.
-Great potential for a novel here.
+What I liked most about this piece was the whole scene you led us into, based on the prompt.
+Great creativity.

 I am so glad I got to read this.
 Thank you for entering the Writer's Cramp.
 I hope you keep on writing and sharing your work!

 For a quick view of my writing, I recommend: